awsdocs/amazon-rds-user-guide/doc_source/rds-optimized-writes.md

-# Improving write performance with Amazon RDS Optimized Writes<a name="rds-optimized-writes"></a>
+# Improving write performance with Amazon RDS Optimized Writes for MySQL<a name="rds-optimized-writes"></a>

-You can improve the performance of write transactions with Amazon RDS Optimized Writes\.
+You can improve the performance of write transactions with Amazon RDS Optimized Writes for MySQL\.
 When your RDS for MySQL database uses RDS Optimized Writes, it can achieve up to two times higher write transaction throughput\.

 **Topics**
 + [Overview of RDS Optimized Writes](#rds-optimized-writes-overview)